AdobeDocs/marketo.it-IT/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/working-with-the-calendar/edit-entries-directly-in-the-marketing-calendar.md

    ![](assets/image2014-10-20-13-3a16-3a31.png)

-1. Modificate il nome della voce.
+1. Modifica il nome della voce.

    ![](assets/image2014-10-20-13-3a16-3a42.png)

    >[!TIP]
    >
-   >Potete anche modificare la descrizione.
+   >Puoi anche modificare la descrizione.
    >
    >![](assets/image2014-10-20-13-3a16-3a56.png)